 STEP 1: Apply to the university

-For a live or recorded audition, please click Schedule An Audition and submit the requested information.
+For a recorded audition, please click Audition Sign-up above and submit the requested information.

 Financial Aid and Scholarships

 All students intending to major in music who audition (live or via recording) prior to January 31 will be considered for School of Music scholarship money.
 Students who audition on or after January 31 may still be considered for funding, but at a lower priority.
 Scholarships are only available for music majors and an audition is not required to become a music minor.
 All students who wish to receive a scholarship must apply to WSU first.
 Some scholarships require completion of the FAFSA.